-A member of the Academy of Psychological Clinical Science and ranked #37 in the nation by U.S. News & World Report, Binghamton University’s doctoral program in clinical psychology combines coursework, research training and practical clinical skills in a rigorous curriculum that allows for independence, responsibility and self-determination in areas of specialization.
+A member of the Academy of Psychological Clinical Science, Binghamton University’s doctoral program in clinical psychology combines coursework, research training and practical clinical skills in a rigorous curriculum that allows for independence, responsibility and self-determination in areas of specialization.
 Students are expected to contribute new knowledge to the field and hone their skills in a variety of settings, from academic to direct-service provision.

 Our program is highly competitive and students should be self-motivated with strong attention to detail.
-Potential candidates will be invited for interviews on campus, with travel compensation from the department; Skype interviews are available for students currently overseas.
+Potential candidates will be invited for interviews on campus; Skype interviews are available for students currently overseas.

 Students may be admitted with a tuition scholarship and stipends for serving as research or teaching assistants.
 In many cases, teaching assistantships include health insurance and a tuition scholarship.
 Students that remain in good standing are eligible for up to 5 years of funding.